 During 2006, four of the previously established electrofishing sections were sampled.
 These included the LAO Section, Rocker Section, Ramsay Section, and Below German Gulch Section.
 These sites were also sampled in 2007, but in addition, the Father Sheehan Section was also surveyed.
 In 2008, all of the sections sampled in 2007 were again surveyed, and an additional section was added upstream of the Highway 1 crossing near Opportunity.
+In 2009, all of the sections that were sampled in 2008 were again sampled.
 Figure 1 shows a map of the study area including locations of current fish sampling sections.
-Appendix 1 provides a description of all sites sampled in Silver Bow Creek from 2002 through 2008.
+Appendix 1 provides a description of all sites sampled in Silver Bow Creek from 2002 through 2009.